JachymT/a-level-cs-blog/Algorithms and programming/2.2/2.2.2/Notes.md

 Examples: Stress testing can be done to test ‘erroneous’ scenarios of the program.

 ## Heuristics
 Heuristics is finding a solution that is good enough when an optimal solution is unknown or impossible.
-Using approximate solutions to problems that aren't computational (infinite time solutions).Not useful for problems solvable with typical methods.
+Using approximate solutions to problems that aren't computational (infinite time solutions), to get as close as possible to an efficient solution.

 Example: Travelling Salesman Problem as well as the A* algorithm.